Let’s Learn Together

-TESSA offers a FREE half day’s training to schools in attachment and developmental trauma and, if required, strategies and services to support individual children with specific issues.
+TESSA can fund a two-hour training session to schools in attachment and developmental trauma and, if required, strategies and services to support individual children with specific issues.
 To qualify for the service, schools need to have at least one adopted child on their register, age 12 years or younger.
-All of the feedback we have received so far from schools indicates that the content of the course applies to many other non-adopted children with emotional and behavioural difficulties.
+Feedback from these training sessions indicates that the content of the course applies to many other non-adopted children with emotional and behavioural difficulties.

-- Why school can be challenging for adopted and looked after children and young people who have been adopted or have experienced care.
+- Why school can be challenging for children and young people who have been adopted or have experienced care.

 - How difficulties such as poor concentration, low motivation, anxiety, disengagement, aggression, defiance, and school refusal can be understood in terms of trauma and attachment difficulties.

 - Simple effective strategies to help parents, carers, teachers and learning support assistants manage behaviour and support learning.

 “When our little people are overwhelmed by BIG emotions it’s our job to share our calm, not join their chaos”

 We offer training in therapeutic parenting because learning to parent therapeutically is the single most important thing you can do to help your adopted child.
 Support and therapeutic services can provide help at critical times and with specific aspects of adoption, but it is the everyday interventions of parents, teachers and child carers that have the most power to transform a child’s life.